-The boron molecule structure has a triangular shape, which is the result of a 120 degree bond angle.
+The boron molecule structure has a triangular shape, which is the result of a 120-degree bond angle.
 While it doesn’t form a full octet, it is non-polar.
-In order to have a positive charge, a non-polar molecule must undergo an asymmetric shapeshift of its electron density.
+To have a positive charge, a non-polar molecule must undergo an asymmetric shapeshift of its electron density.
 Hence, the boron trichloride molecule has no dipole moment.
 Moreover, it forms three ssp-p bonds with three chlorine atoms.

 The chemical composition of boron is a complex one, with the most common form of the element being a trigonal mineral.
 Borates, on the other hand, are Lewis acids.

 When exposed to a Lewis base, the trigonal boron atom accepts a pair of electrons and adopts a tetrahedral configuration, which meets the octet rule.
 In complex borates, boron trichloride and trigonal boron atoms can coexist.